Battle of Sempach: Legacy

 Not without justification, the Battle of Sempach came to be seen as the decisive turning point between the foundation of the confederacy as a loose pact in the 14th century, and its growth into a significant political and military power during the 15th century.
-A culture of remembrance formed from the city of Lucerne whose Grand Council ordered in the 1380-1390s to remember the 9 July and that annually for bread to the poor and praise to god and Virgin Mary should be provided with.
+A culture of remembrance formed from the city of Lucerne whose Grand Council ordered in the 1380–1390s to remember the 9 July and that annually for bread to the poor and praise to God and Virgin Mary should be provided with.
 In the following two decades, the neighboring towns and districts of Lucerne were still held by the Habsburg dynasty and in them, the Habsburgian fallen were remembered in the churchly mass.
-Only in 1415 Sempach came under control of Lucern.
+Only in 1415 Sempach came under the control of Lucern.
 At the peak of the military success of the Eight Cantons in the period of 1470 to 1510, Swiss historiography paid great attention to the Battle of Sempach.
 It is depicted in the Swiss illustrated chronicles of the period, and discussed by Reformation era historiographers such as Aegidius Tschudi and Wernher Steiner.

 Since there are few historiographical accounts of the battle predating 1470, it is difficult to judge the historicity of the individual details.
 The legend of Arnold Winkelried is recorded in this period, but it cannot be shown to predate 1500.

 The battle chapel at Sempach was consecrated already in 1387.
 The chapel was built by the Habsburgians to remember their fallen and only after the accession of Sempach to Lucerne in 1415, the chapel became known as a place of worship for the Swiss.
 A yearly mass was celebrated there on the day of the battle.
 The chapel was repeatedly enlarged.
-It was decorated with a fresco in 1551, which was restored and enlarged in 1638–1643, 1695, 1741–43, 1747, and 1886.
+It was decorated with a fresco in 1551, which was restored and enlarged in 1638–1643, 1695, 1741–1743, 1747, and 1886.
 The current fresco is largely a restoration of the painting of 1643.

 Swiss patriotism in the restored Confederacy of 1815–1847 rediscovered the formative phase of the Old Confederacy as a source of national identity.
 The modern Sempacherlied is a product of 1830s patriotism.
-During the World Wars, the Swiss policy of armed neutrality was also ideologically fuelled by reference to the military successes of the medieval confederacy.
+During the World Wars, the Swiss policy of armed neutrality was also ideologically fueled by reference to the military successes of the medieval confederacy.

 Swiss modernist author Robert Walser (1878–1956) recounts the Battle of Sempach in brief but violent detail in his short story "The Battle of Sempach".